epsi-rns/epsi-rns.github.io/_posts/code/2020/2020-08-17-sorting-photo-by-exif.markdown

 2020:08:04 19:13:20 191320.jpg
 ```

-you can autamte the task with bash script.
+you can automate the task with `bash` script.
 And then, it is the file manager job to display in a sorted fashioned.

 #### Check EXIF